 Drawing the extension that little bit longer with access from the hallway gave us a eureka moment.
 A little space just off the hallway would essentially give us a very useful area to store coats, shoes and bags.
 And so the idea of our boot room was born.

-The boot room would only be a small space (measurements below if you’re interested), but if you consider a freestanding hallway unit that wide, that’s a pretty big size for storing everyday coats and shoes.
+The boot room would only be a small space – 1.47m wide – but if you consider a freestanding hallway unit that wide, that’s a pretty decent size for storing everyday coats and shoes.
 I wanted a design with a bench and somewhere to hide away hats and gloves when they aren’t needed.
 I couldn’t find an off-the-shelf option that met my requirements, so it had to be a custom design to make the best use of the space and keep with the modern-classic style like the rest of the house.

 This was my design (the carpenter was given a version with all the dimensions) –

 For the paint colour, I chose Farrow & Ball Pigeon.
-This colour ties in beautifully with my sage-green front door and the olive-toned wallpaper of the adjacent WC.
-It also makes the solid oak seat absolutely shine!
-They’re so beautiful together.
+This colour ties in beautifully with the sage-green front door and the olive-toned wallpaper of the adjacent WC.
+The solid oak seat also pairs wonderfully with this colour!

 So here it is, our lovely boot room!
-(Being a little space that is tucked away, it is tricky to photograph so the perspective looks a bit strange sometimes, but I assure you everything is plumb and centralised as it should be!)
+(Being a little space that is tucked away, it is tricky to photograph so the perspective looks a little off sometimes, but I assure you everything is plumb and centralised as it should be!)

 The carpenter did a superb job of bringing my design to life and I feel very lucky to have this space.
-It may only be little in comparison to a country house boot room, but it is so very useful (it keeps the hallway completely clear of clutter) and so very beautiful – am I allowed to say that?
-Because I do think it’s absolutely gorgeous! ☺️
+It may only be little in comparison to a country house boot room, but it is so useful (it keeps the hallway completely clear of clutter) and so beautiful (at least when it’s not fully covered in coats and bags!).